 A powerful song riddled with pain.
 Definitely up there.

 Such a good riff!
-Keeps you excited the whole way through and its not to hard to play either!
-A great song with really skilful music :) Definitely my favourite keeps my days exciting!
+Keeps you excited the whole way through and it's not too hard to play either!
+A great song with really skillful music.
+Definitely my favorite, keeps my days exciting!

 This song took balls to write, and should be in the top 10.
 It's a wonderful glimpse into his personal life with a ton of powerful lyrics.
 A very sad song, but a fantastic song as well.